DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2025/README.md

 <p style="margin-top: 60px; margin-bottom: 20px;"></p>

-If you have any question about the code, open an issue here or email us at:
+If you have any questions about the code, open an issue here or email us at:
 <p align="left">
    <b>Alessandro Quattrociocchi (<a href="mailto:alqua@dtu.dk">alqua@dtu.dk</a>)
 <br />